sylvainbx/rust-book-fr/FRENCH/src/ch04-01-what-is-ownership.md

 that has a copy of the pointer, length, and capacity of `s1`</span>
 -->

 <span class="caption">Illustration 4-2 : représentation dans la mémoire de la
-variable `s2` qui est une copie du pointeur, taille et capacité de `s1`</span>
+variable `s2` qui est une copie du pointeur, de la taille et de la capacité de `s1`</span>

 <!--
 The representation does *not* look like Figure 4-3, which is what memory would